joshuazhou744/mybeacon-coding-challenge/README.md

 Changelog: \
 11/25 - Create React components and barebones UI \
 11/26 - Implement NextJS API Routes to communicate with OpenAI API; Implement context preservation by session \
-11/28 - Add typing bubble animation
+11/28 - Add typing bubble animation \
+11/30 - Add sidebar with new session and link to MyBeacon features